 Primary systemic amyloidosis necessitates a multidisciplinary approach comprising haematologists, nephrologists, cardiologists, neurologists, and other experts to offer comprehensive care for affected individuals due to its rarity and complex clinical presentation.
 The degree of organ involvement, the patient’s reaction to treatment, and the existence of additional underlying medical disorders are some of the variables that can affect the prognosis.

-Chemotherapy, immunomodulatory medications, and supportive medicines are frequently used in conjunction to manage symptoms and consequences in primary systemic amyloidosis.
+Chemotherapy, immunomodulatory medications, and supportive medicines are frequently used in conjunction to manage symptoms and consequences of primary systemic amyloidosis.
 These medications, however, might not be very effective in each and every case of systemic amyloidosis and might have serious adverse effects.
 Because of this, a lot of patients look into complementary and alternative medicine, such as homoeopathy, in an effort to improve their quality of life and possibly slow the course of their illness.

 Lichen amyloidosis:

-Primary systemic amyloidosis, involves the systemic deposition of abnormal immunoglobulin light chains, primarily affecting organs such as the heart, kidneys, and nervous system.
+Primary systemic amyloidosis involves the systemic deposition of abnormal immunoglobulin light chains, primarily affecting organs such as the heart, kidneys, and nervous system.
 In contrast, lichen amyloidosis, a form of primary localized cutaneous amyloidosis, manifests as itchy, brownish papules or plaques on the skin due to amyloid deposition.
 Unlike primary systemic amyloidosis, lichen amyloidosis primarily affects the skin and typically does not involve systemic organs.
 Both conditions involve amyloid deposition but differ significantly in their clinical manifestations and systemic involvement.

-Lichen amyloidosis, a subtype of primary systemic amyloidosis, also known as primary localized cutaneous amyloidosis, characterized by the deposition of amyloid proteins in the skin.
+Lichen amyloidosis, a subtype of primary systemic amyloidosis, also known as primary localized cutaneous amyloidosis, is characterized by the deposition of amyloid proteins in the skin.
 It usually presents as small, itchy, brownish papules or plaques, often arranged in a linear or reticulated pattern.
 Lichen amyloidosis primarily affects the skin and does not typically involve systemic organs or tissues.
-Typically, the eruptions manifests predominantly on the lower legs, especially the shins, although it can occasionally extend to the thighs, lower limbs, forearms, and back.
+Typically, the eruptions manifest predominantly on the lower legs, especially the shins, although it can occasionally extend to the thighs, lower limbs, forearms, and back.

 Homeopathy for Lichen amyloidosis: